eclipse-cyclonedds/cyclonedds-cxx/docs/manual/howtos/qos.rst

 	sub.default_datareader_qos(qos1);
 	dds::sub::DataReader<DataType> reader(sub,topic,qos2);

-, `reader` will have its `DestinationOrder` QoSPolicy set to the value set in the QoS supplied in its constructor, being `BY_SOURCE_TIMESTAMP`.
+`reader` has its `DestinationOrder` QoSPolicy set to the value set in the QoS supplied in its constructor, which is `BY_SOURCE_TIMESTAMP`.
-On the other hand, the `Durability` QoSPolicy defaults to the one set as default on the Subscriber, being `TRANSIENT_LOCAL`.
+`Durability` QoSPolicy defaults to the one set as default on the Subscriber, which is `TRANSIENT_LOCAL`.
-Lastly all other QosPolicies will default to the DDS Spec, for instance the `Ownership` QoSPolicy will have the value `SHARED`.
+All other QosPolicies default to the DDS Spec, for example, the `Ownership` QoSPolicy has the value `SHARED`.